dojo/docs/dijit/Tree-examples.rst

         openOnClick="true" showRoot="false" persist="false">
     </div>
     <input type='button' onClick='selectTheNode();'>Select the node!</input>

+The question remains, at the point that we want to highlight a node in the tree, why would we need to know the full path to the node we wish to select?
+Perhaps future dijit.Tree implementations will be able to take care of that for us.

 How can I prevent expanding of nodes when clicking on them?
 -----------------------------------------------------------